-When the stock market gets choppy, it pays to have a plan for your investments, and to stick to it.
+When markets get choppy, it pays to have a plan, and to stick to it.

 |Young investors: Beat market volatility